-Adult service staff could not input into the NHS system however they could view the record, this meant there could be a delay in information being recorded as the information had to be entered by a staff member with access to the system.
 Staff we spoke with said the local authority system was difficult to navigate and had limited functionality with regard to mental and physical health and wellbeing.
-Staff told us they adapted the system to ensure there was a location for this information whilst they wait for improvements to be made.
+Staff told us they adapted the system to ensure there was a location for this information.